sofasogood/moderation_pipeline/README.md

 }
 ```

 Each line contains information about one sample in a JSON object and each sample is labeled according to our taxonomy.
-The category label is a binary flag, but if it does not include in the JSON, it means we do not know the label.

 | Category | Label | Definition |
 | -------- | ----- | ---------- |